Asthma and COPD: What's the Difference, and Is There a Link?

 Tests used to diagnose COPD may also include:

 With asthma, symptoms come and go in the form of attacks.
-For some people, these may happen more often or be more serious over time, but that’s not the case for everyone.
+For some people, these may happen more often or be more serious over time.

 Asthma medicines come in two types.
 Quick-relief medicines relax your airways to let more air into your lungs.
 You take them when you have an asthma attack to quickly stop wheezing and other symptoms.